DobryninVyacheslav/PdfDrawingsWithSignatures/README.md

 <h1 align="center">PdfDrawingsWithSignatures</h1>

 # Description
-PdfDrawingsWithSignatures is a companion application for Windchill that allows you to save drawings in pdf representation, and also adds the required names of people, their signatures, and dates to the title block of the drawing.
+PdfDrawingsWithSignatures is an auxiliary application for Windchill that allows to save drawings in pdf representation, and also adds the required names of people, their signatures, and dates to the title block of the drawing.
 The application works in two modes: for one drawing and for a list of drawings.